Elizabeth Smith (swimmer)

 Elizabeth "Lizzi" Smith (born 26 June 1996) is an American Paralympic swimmer who competes in international level events.
 She was born without a left forearm due to amniotic band syndrome.

 Career

 On April 14, 2022, Smith was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Smith was named to the roster to represent the United States at the 2023 World Para Swimming Championships.